-To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the spark plug wires.
+To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the spark plug

-Security of Air Cleaner System
+Security of Air Filtration Components

-NOTE: The following inspection is only an exter- nal inspection and should be done without "dis- turbing" the filtration components.
+NOTE: The following inspection is only an external inspection and should be done without "disturbing" the filtration components.

-On a daily basis, visually inspect the external condition of the engine air cleaner system.
+On a daily basis, visually inspect the external condition of the complete air cleaner system.
 The following items should be inspected:

-- Check the Briggs & Stratton air cleaner canister for damage.
-Make sure the cover is in place and the cover latches are secure-do not run the engine without the air cleaner cover in place and secure. - Inspect the air intake hose (into the engine) for cracks, nicks, cuts, ect., and check the hose clamps for tightness.
+- Check the EnginaireTM air cleaner canister for damage.
+Make sure the cover is in place and the cover latches are secure - do not run the engine without the air cleaner cover in place and secure. - 2.
+Inspect the air intake hose for cracks, nicks, cuts, etc., and check the hose clamps for tightness. - 3.
+Check to make sure the air filter restriction gauge is in place and hose connections are secure.